airbop/airbop-client/README.md

 ###### Step 1

-The first step is to seup git on your computer as described in the github documentation: https://help.github.com/articles/set-up-git
+The first step is to setup git on your computer as described in the github documentation: https://help.github.com/articles/set-up-git

 ###### Step 2

-The next setp is to get the actual code, you can do this by either forking the airbop-client repo as per these intructions: https://help.github.com/articles/fork-a-repo
+The next step is to get sample client code; you can do this by either forking the airbop-client repo as per these instructions: https://help.github.com/articles/fork-a-repo

 Or you can clone a local version of the repo using the following git command: